nandac/pandoc-reader/README.md

 ]
 ```

-To set this in a default file use the syntax below:
+To set this in a Pandoc default file use the syntax below:

 ```yaml
 table-of-contents: true